-Strategic Result 1: Everyone has access to food.
-By 2030, all people, especially the poor and vulnerable, have access to sufficient, nutritious and safe food all year (SDG Target 2.1, Strategic Objective 1).

-Strategic Result 2: No one suffers from malnutrition.
-By 2030 no one is malnourished, and by 2025 the internationally agreed targets on stunting and wasting in children are met (SDG Target 2.2, Strategic Objective 2).

-Strategic Result 3: Smallholders have improved food security and nutrition.
-By 2030, smallholders' have higher incomes and greater productivity than in 2015, supporting improved food security and nutrition (SDG Target 2.3, Strategic Objective 3).

-Strategic Result 4: Food systems are sustainable.
-By 2030, food systems are sustainable and utilize resilient practices that help maintain ecosystems; strengthen capacities for adaptation to climate change, extreme weather and disasters; and progressively improve land and soil quality (SDG Target 2.4, Strategic Objective 3).

-Strategic Result 5: Countries have strengthened capacities to implement the SDGs.
-International support for capacity-strengthening, including through South-South and Triangular cooperation, provides common services, improves implementation of national plans to achieve all the SDGs, especially through greater technology transfer, innovation, improved data collection and quality, and knowledge sharing.
-(SDG Target 17.9, Strategic Objective 4).

-Strategic Result 6: Policies to support sustainable development are coherent.
-Policies on ending hunger and promoting sustainable development are coherent and support collective efforts for sustainable development in all its dimensions (SDG Target 17.14, Strategic Objective 4).

-Strategic Result 7: Developing countries have access to a range of financial resources for development investment.
-Additional financial resources from multiple sources are enabling developing countries to engage in sustained coherent action to achieve the SDGs (SDG Target 17.3, Strategic Objective 5).

-Strategic Result 8: Sharing of knowledge, expertise and technology strengthen global partnership support to country efforts to achieve the SDGs.
-In humanitarian and other situations, and when called on by partners, WFP provides common services, mobilizes and shares knowledge, expertise, technology and financial resources, including through South-South and Triangular cooperation (SDG Target 17.16, Strategic Objective 5).
+- Strategic Result 1: Everyone has access to food.
+By 2030, all people, especially the poor and vulnerable, have access to sufficient, nutritious and safe food all year (SDG Target 2.1, Strategic Objective 1). - Strategic Result 2: No one suffers from malnutrition.
+By 2030 no one is malnourished, and by 2025 the internationally agreed targets on stunting and wasting in children are met (SDG Target 2.2, Strategic Objective 2). - Strategic Result 3: Smallholders have improved food security and nutrition.
+By 2030, smallholders' have higher incomes and greater productivity than in 2015, supporting improved food security and nutrition (SDG Target 2.3, Strategic Objective 3). - Strategic Result 4: Food systems are sustainable.
+By 2030, food systems are sustainable and utilize resilient practices that help maintain ecosystems; strengthen capacities for adaptation to climate change, extreme weather and disasters; and progressively improve land and soil quality (SDG Target 2.4, Strategic Objective 3). - Strategic Result 5: Countries have strengthened capacities to implement the SDGs.
+International support for capacity-strengthening, including through South-South and Triangular cooperation, improves implementation of national plans to achieve all the SDGs, especially through greater technology transfer, innovation, improved data collection and quality, and knowledge sharing.
+(SDG Target 17.9, Strategic Objective 4). - Strategic Result 6: Policies to support sustainable development are coherent.
+Policies on ending hunger and promoting sustainable development are coherent and support collective efforts for sustainable development in all its dimensions (SDG Target 17.14, Strategic Objective 4). - Strategic Result 7: Developing countries have access to a range of financial resources for development investment.
+Additional financial resources from multiple sources are enabling developing countries to engage in sustained coherent action to achieve the SDGs (SDG Target 17.3, Strategic Objective 5). - Strategic Result 8: WFP common services, and sharing of knowledge, expertise and technology strengthen global partnership support to country efforts to achieve the SDGs.
+In humanitarian and other situations, and when called on by partners, WFP mobilizes and shares knowledge, expertise, technology and financial resources, including through South-South and Triangular cooperation (SDG Target 17.16, Strategic Objective 5). - 42.
+It is expected that nationally defined SDG targets will be the global SDG targets reworded for the local context.
+Guided by the WFP Strategic Results, and taking into account local context and priorities, WFP will contribute to national SDG targets through a set of WFP Strategic Outcomes related to each Strategic Result.
+WFP Strategic Outcomes reflect the results to which WFP's assistance contributes and identify the target populations, institutions and systems to be supported.
+The Strategic Outcomes are reworded Strategic Results that provide greater focus and relate to local contexts.
+The phrasing of WFP Strategic Outcomes will reflect the national SDG targets that WFP will work towards with national partners and United Nations agencies.
+Achievement of these targets will be measured by the national indicators related to SDG 2 and SDG 17 targets.
+The Strategic Outcomes will be formulated at the country level and are contextualized by local needs and priorities, using language linked to the Strategic Outcomes of the United Nations country team.